GitHub Actions for content exchange

 • project_id: Your Lokalise project ID.

-• For example, if your translations_path is set to locales and base_lang is en, the workflow expects to find translation files under the /locales/en/ folder.
-If you don't have this folder and/or files yet, we'll add those in step 3.
+• Ensure that the translations_path includes a folder named after the base language.
+For instance, if your translations_path is set to locales and base_lang is en, the workflow expects to find translation files under the /locales/en/ folder.
+If this folder or the necessary files don’t exist yet, you’ll add them in step 3.

 1. Create and switch to the lokalise-hub branch: